Hello-Ship-Code/DS-with-C/02-Recursion/README.md

 - Time complexity
 - Recursion Relation

-## Recursion
+## Recursions

-- A function calling itself is called recursion.
+- A function calling itself is called as recursion.
 - Recursion is the process of repeating items in a self-similar way.
 In programming languages, if a program allows you to call a function inside the same function, then it is called a recursive call of the function.
 - There must be a base condition to terminate the recursion else it'll go into infinite loop.